deankoch/UYRW_data/NHDPlus.knit.md

 ```

 The `sf` package is needed for handling GIS data; The `smoothr` package simplifies complex spatial features; and the `tmap`
-package constructs nice ggplot2-style thematic map graphics.
+package constructs nice ggplot2-based thematic map graphics.

 To define the watershed, we need a starting location.
-I will use Big Timber, Montana, and define the UYRW to
+Here we use Big Timber, MT, and define the UYRW to include all catchments upstream.
-include all catchments upstream.
+We find the coordinates of Big Timber in R using the `AOI` package, which interfaces with OpenStreetMaps (OSM) to get the latitude/longitude

-The `AOI` package interfaces with OpenStreetMaps (OSM) to get lat/long info from placenames. `AOI` is loaded automatically
+pair corresponding to a placename. `AOI` is loaded automatically by Mike Johnson's `HydroData` package, which we use later on to fetch more
-by Mike Johnson's `HydroData` package, which we use later on to fetch more hydrology datasets.
+hydrology datasets.

 ```r